fzxu/aaas/README.md

 It only handles images with various resize/crop features and cache them in the disk for massive GET.

-AssS make full use of the Akka Http and Akka Stream which is well known as 'Reactive Streams'.
+AssS makes full use of the Akka Http and Akka Stream which is well known as 'Reactive Streams'.
+It should be a high performance image server.

 ## Preparation